Skip to Content

 Heads up: some links are affiliated & I may receive a small commission from qualifying sales.
 For more info see my disclaimer policy.

-Ingredients For Oat Crumble Topping
+Ingredients For Crumble Topping

 See tips, notes and more instructions in my previous post for oat crumble topping recipe.